superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/tutorials/routing_integration.rst

 .. note::

-  Please, `see the documentation`_ of the CMF RoutingBundle for more details.
+  Please `see the documentation`_ of the CMF RoutingBundle for more details.

 Doctrine ORM integration